School Morning Organization

 So I resolved to make a change and I got to practice this when I enrolled my daughters in camp for a week this year.

 The secret is called the POWER HOUR.
 I use the power hour mindset all the time when cleaning or organizing, so why not carry it out to be organized for school mornings?

 Essentially, when you set a time frame to a job that needs to be done, it boosts your productivity.
 9 times out of 10 you will find you complete all tasks you set out to finish in that hour (or less).

-For our family, the best time to do this is as soon as they get home from school after homework, it is time to prepare for the next school day.
+For our family, the best time to do this is as soon as they get home from school (after a quick rest/screen time break.)This time is used to prepare for the next school day.
 I tried it out as our last thing before bedtime routine but found the kids were too tired to really help, and part of this power hour is empowering your kids to be productive, and prepare for themselves.
 Also, it helps to keep them focused and motivated as they know they cannot play, or watch tv until the power hour is complete.

 How to make the Power Hour a success

 Now being in a big family means chaos no matter what, but one of the ways I survive and thrive in this big clan is checklists and schedules.
 My kids have checklists for responsibilities and I did it tasks.
 I use a daily, weekly, and monthly cleaning schedule and checklist.
 The kids have a bedtime checklist, and labels on their toys bins.
 Now they have a Preparing for School Power Hour Checklist too!
 All these lists might seem like I am running a boot camp, not a family, but just having these written down and in a place you can easily access makes the world of difference in running an efficient household, teaching your kids about responsibilities, becoming independent, and having stress free school mornings!